Andre-GreatXP/BuildOS/README.md

    -- Made in Indonesia --
     [ Project OS 'n BIOS ]

+note++: this project not will fully finished due to school, youtube contents, etc.

-note: Order to run this BIOS 'n OS, you need to run from a New Laptop/PC or Using the "Virtual Box" App.
-This os Changed all system and buildup from Windows.
+note: Order to run this BIOS 'n OS, you need to run in a Microsoft / Windows OS (use VM if you're on Apple OS)
+      also use this on a usb / flashdrive for a better spec (or a folder)

+      why? you might ask...

+      well if see, i made a file that when this init DRIVE/FOLDER clicked autoruns the SETUP.EXE/SETUP.CMD/SETUP.BAT file and also run the BIOS + OS

+      specs:
+            RAM: 128b
+            ROM: 32b

+            and MEMORY: 1Kb

 -- Happy using :) 👑